JulioMakita/java/README.md

 jpa-test= Test Example using JPA, DBUnit and HSQLDB

-spring-teste = Project using Spring MVC, JPa, Jetty
+spring-teste = Project using Spring MVC, JPA, Jetty